 For garbanzo beans:

-- If you have a can of garbanzo beans, you can just drain out the juice it is packed in.
+- If you have a can of garbanzo beans, you can just drain out the aquafaba and rinse.

 - If you have dried garbanzo beans, you should soak them overnight in a bowl of water.
 They will expand so make sure to give them enough water.

-- Add them to a large pot, cover the beans with several inches of water, and bring everything to a boil.
-Reduce the heat and simmer until they reach your desired tenderness, 1 1/2 to 2 hours.
+- Add them to a large pot, cover with several inches of water, and bring everything to a boil.
+Reduce the heat and simmer until they reach desired tenderness, about 1 hour.

-- Prepare garlic and onions by cutting them to the desired size.
+- Prepare garlic and onions by pressing or mincing.